stereomatchingkiss/auto_updater/README.md

 2. Create a file called "update_info_remote.xml", this file should contain the informations of different components you want to update, place at the remote server specify by "update_info_local.xml".
 3. Create a file called "file_list.txt", specify the location(on remote server) of the erase_list.txt
-4. Ceate a file called "erase_list.txt", this file should contain the absolute paths of the files/folders you want to delete.
+4. Ceate a file called "erase_list.txt" at remote server, this file should contain the absolute paths of the files/folders you want to delete.
 5. (Optional) Specify the absolute path of the app you want to start after the update are finished.

 ##Example--update_info_local.xml